 Our Group Audit Department provides internal audit services and is recognised as the third line of defence for our risk management.
 The internal audit activity is guided by the international standards for the professional practice of internal auditing.
-The scope of the internal audit function extends to include all majority owned entities.
+The scope of GAD includes all entities within LeasePlan Corporation (LPCorp), Group services entities, LeasePlan Bank as well as the LPCorp headquarter functions and responsibilities.
 The Group Audit Department conducts independent audits of our activities and is responsible for providing professional and independent assurance by evaluating the organisation's network of risk management, control, and governance processes, as designed and represented by management.
 This includes but is not limited to assessing the effectiveness of governance, risk management and internal control processes.

-The Group Audit Department reports its findings to the Managing Board and provides quarterly updates to the Audit Committee of the Supervisory Board.
+The Group Audit Department reports its findings to the Managing Board and provides quarterly updates to the Supervisory Board Audit Committee.
 The Group Audit Department is headed by the SCVP Audit who reports directly to the Chief Executive Officer.
 Regular internal audit meetings are scheduled between the Managing Board and the SCVP Audit in order to ensure sufficient attention and follow-up is given to the outcome of the audits.
-Measures are in place that are designed to maintain the independence of the audit function, including the right to directly approach the chairman of the Supervisory Board if circumstances so require.
+Measures are in place that are designed to maintain the independence of the audit function, including the right to directly approach the chairman of the Supervisory Board Audit Committee if circumstances so require.